jhpyle/docassemble/_docs/documents.md

   * `HeaderLeft`
   * `HeaderCenter`
   * `HeaderRight`
-* `HeaderLines` - if you have a header containing more than one line, set `HeaderLines` to the number of the lines in the header, so that [LaTeX] can apply the appropriate spacing between the header and the text.
+* `HeaderLines` - if you have a header containing more than one line (lines should be separated by `[BR]`), set `HeaderLines` to the number of the lines in the header, so that [LaTeX] can apply the appropriate spacing between the header and the text.

+The use of `HeaderLines` is important.
+For example, a business letter may contain a first page header with three lines on it, and a second page header with two lines:

+{% highlight yaml %}
+    metadata:
+      FirstHeaderRight: |
+        Example, LLP [BR] 123 Main Street, Suite 1500 [BR] Philadelphia, PA 19102
+      HeaderLeft: |
+        ${ client } [BR] ${ today() } [BR] Page [PAGENUM]
+      HeaderLines: "3"
+{% endhighlight %}

+In this case, the `HeaderLines: "3"` metadata will ensure that [LaTeX] formats the headers correctly.
+Otherwise the header may overlap the document text.

 ### Metadata applicable to PDF only

+The following metadata tags only apply to PDF file generation.
+To change analogous formatting in RTF files, you will need to create your own RTF document template (for more information on how to do that, see the next section).

 * `fontfamily` - default is `mathptmx` (Times Roman).
 * `lang` - not defined by default.
 If defined, [polyglossia] (for